Ken Berry: Las Vegas

-In 1956, after being released from Universal, Berry ventured to Las Vegas where he opened for and joined Abbott and Costello in their stage act, performing sketches and song and dance routines at the Sahara Hotel and Casino.
+In 1956, after being released from Universal, Berry ventured to Las Vegas, where he opened for and joined Abbott and Costello in their stage act, performing sketches and song and dance routines at the Sahara Hotel and Casino.
 While working with Abbott and Costello, he met Dee Arlen, an actress whom he credited with getting him his first big break.
 This was Berry's first performance on the Las Vegas Strip.

-Then, in 1957, Berry was asked by Ken Murray, a well-known vaudeville performer, to join his stage variety show The Ken Murray Blackouts.
+Then, in 1957, Berry was asked by Ken Murray, a well-known vaudeville performer, to join his stage variety show, The Ken Murray Blackouts.
 The Blackouts played to standing-room-only audiences, and Berry was asked to choreograph and perform the opening number for the show when it played the Riviera hotel and casino in Las Vegas.
 Berry eventually returned to Las Vegas again in the 1970s at the invitation of Andy Griffith.
 Griffith, with Berry and Jerry Van Dyke, played Caesars Palace, where Berry performed song and dance numbers sandwiched by Andy and Jerry's stand-up routines.

 The Billy Barnes Revue

 Actress Dee Arlen referred Berry for a role in the show In League with Ivy at the Cabaret Concert Theatre, a nightclub in Los Angeles.
-Here he met famed composer–impresario Billy Barnes, the play's composer.
-Barnes brought Berry into The Billy Barnes Revue ensemble, his next break, and he performed in many of Barnes' shows in the coming years.

-While with Barnes, Berry worked with other performers including his future wife Jackie Joseph as well as Joyce Jameson, Bert Convy, Patti Regan, Ann Morgan Guilbert, Lennie Weinrib, and sketch writer/director Bob Rodgers.
+There he met famed composer–impresario Billy Barnes, the play's composer.
+Barnes brought Berry into The Billy Barnes Revue ensemble, Berry's next break, and he performed in many of Barnes' shows in the coming years.
+While with Barnes, Berry worked with other performers, including his future wife Jackie Joseph and Joyce Jameson, Bert Convy, Patti Regan, Ann Morgan Guilbert, Lennie Weinrib, and sketch writer/director Bob Rodgers.
 Several cast albums were made.
 In November 1959, the original cast of the Broadway show was replaced two weeks after a legal dispute with the producers over a canceled performance.
-The cast had missed their flight from Chicago after a promotional appearance on Playboy's Penthouse, and refunds had to be made to the ticket holders.
-He performed in several stage shows in Los Angeles; the press dubbed him "another Fred Astaire" and "the next Gene Kelly".
-His talent was compared to that of Flamenco Dancer José Greco, the legendary hoofer Donald O'Connor, Ray Bolger, and Jack Donahue.
+The cast had missed its flight from Chicago after a promotional appearance on Playboy's Penthouse, and refunds had to be made to the ticket holders.
+He performed in several stage shows in Los Angeles.

-Television career
+Television work

-Arthur Godfrey

-Arthur Godfrey's Talent Scouts was a prime time television talent contest, that ran from 1946 to 1958.
+Arthur Godfrey's Talent Scouts was a prime time television talent contest that ran from 1946 to 1958.
 The winner got a week's work on Godfrey's morning television program, which was simulcast on radio.
 Berry won in 1957, performed his week on the show, and was then asked back for six more weeks.
-He traveled with Godfrey and performed on remote broadcasts in an Omaha stock yard, in Seattle at a lumber camp, at the Boeing aircraft plant, and at the San Diego Zoo.
+He traveled with Godfrey and performed on remote broadcasts in an Omaha stockyard, in Seattle at a lumber camp, at the Boeing aircraft plant, and at the San Diego Zoo.
 Berry came up with a new routine for every show, which aired daily.